Trusted legal advice since 1733

 About Us

 With offices in Reading, Henley-on- Thames, Wokingham and London, Blandy & Blandy is recognised as one of the Thames Valley’s leading and longest established law firms.
-With a team of more than 60 lawyers and advisers, including 16 partners, we are here to represent you in life and business.
-We are committed to providing you with clear, practical and effective legal advice, a responsive and highly personal service and, crucially, value for money.
+With a team of more than 60 lawyers and advisers, we are here to represent you in life and business.

 Looking for expert legal advice?